zierenberg/contact_pattern_outbreak/README.md

 # Plotting

 Plotting is implemented in python.
-Install required packages, new conda enviornment recommended.
+It assumes that analysed files are placed in './out/' Install required packages, new conda enviornment recommended.
 Some smaller packages are only available via pip

 ```bash